nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 .. literalinclude:: ../../../examples/ftsprojection/projection.py
     :pyobject: FtsProjection

+The :class:`~eventsourcing.projection.Projection` class is a generic class that requires one type variable, which is expected to be a subclass of :class:`~eventsourcing.persistence.TrackingRecorder`.
+In this case, the type variable is specified to be :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, which means the projection should be constructed with a subclass of :class:`~examples.ftsprojection.projection.FtsTrackingRecorder`, for example :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder`.

 Test case
 ---------

-The test case :class:`~examples.ftsprojection.test_projection.TestFtsProjection` shows how the library's :class:`~eventsourcing.projection.ProjectionRunner` class can be used to run a projection.
+The test case :class:`~examples.ftsprojection.test_projection.TestFtsProjection` shows how the library's :ref:`projection runner <Projection runner>` class can be used to run the full text search projection of the content application.

+The test demonstrates that the projection firstly catches up with existing content, and then continues automatically to process new content.

+The test creates two pages, for 'animals' and for 'plants'.
+Content is added to the pages.
+The projection is then started.
+The tracking recorder method :func:`~eventsourcing.persistence.TrackingRecorder.wait` is called so that the search index will have been be updated with the results of processing new events before the projection is queried.
+After waiting for the projection to process the application's events, the search index is queried, and the search results are checked.
+A third page for 'minerals' is then created.

-First, a :class:`~eventsourcing.projection.ProjectionRunner` object is constructed with the application class :class:`~examples.contentmanagement.application.ContentManagement` and the projection class :class:`~examples.ftsprojection.projection.FtsProjection`.
+A :class:`~eventsourcing.projection.ProjectionRunner` object is constructed with the application class :class:`~examples.contentmanagement.application.ContentManagement`, the projection class :class:`~examples.ftsprojection.projection.FtsProjection`, and the tracking recorder class :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder`.

-An environment is specified that defines persistence infrastructure for the application and the projection, in particular :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder` is specifed as the projection's tracking recorder.
+An environment is specified that defines persistence infrastructure for the application and the tracking recorder.

 Because the projection uses a subscription, the projection will follow events from every instance of the :class:`~examples.contentmanagement.application.ContentManagement` application "write model" that is configured to use the same database.
 And because the projection is recorded in the database, it can be queried from any instance of the :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder` recorder "read model" that is configured to use the same database.
+To demonstrate this, separate instances of the application and the recorder are used as the "write model" and "read model" interfaces.
+The projection runs independently.

-The application and the projection can use different databases, but in this example they use different tables in the same PostgreSQL database.
+The application and the recorder could use different databases, but in this example they use different tables in the same PostgreSQL database.

-The test creates three pages, for 'animals', 'plants' and 'minerals'.
-Content is added to the pages.
-After waiting for the projection to have been updated, the content is searched with various queries and the search results are checked.
-The tracking recorder method :func:`~eventsourcing.persistence.TrackingRecorder.wait` is called so that the search index will have been be updated with the results of processing new events before the projection is queried.

-The test demonstrates that the projection firstly catches up with existing content, and then continues automatically to process new content.

 .. literalinclude:: ../../../examples/ftsprojection/test_projection.py
     :pyobject: TestFtsProjection